mmomtchev/ol-mbtiles/README.md

 This project started as a quick hack built upon another quick hack by [@phiresky](https://github.com/phiresky/sql.js-httpvfs) - namely using `HTTP` `RANGE` requests to implement a VFS-like interface to access remote SQLite databases using only the HTTP protocol.
 His bundle includes SQLite3 compiled to WebAssembly from the [sql.js](https://github.com/sql-js/sql.js/) project.

-I deem the experiment an absolute success, proving that not only is this possible, but also that the efficiency loss is acceptable.
-In fact, when this is coupled with a high-speed CDN provider compared to a complex single application server, the loss could be completely offset by the lower latency of the CDN provider.

-I will surely fix any glaring bugs in this version, but I do not intend to add any new features.

-Since December 2022, there is a new SQLite WASM project that is backed by both the SQLite and the Chromium teams which will probably become the industry standard.
-I am currently working on a new VFS over HTTP driver for this version on which 2.0 will be based and it will include:

-- Drop-in replacement for the current version
-- Built-in support for multiple shared connections to the database with cache sharing
-- MBTiles and GeoPackage support
-- Vector and raster data

-The current version has a number of difficult to solve shortcomings:

-- When using multiple connections to the database the cache is only partially shared
-- Bundling can sometimes be difficult since there is a worker with a WASM blob in it (but this is likely to affect the new project as well)

 **Currently there is only a vector tile driver, there won't be raster support in 1.0**

 # SQLite optimization